animatedb/solar/README.md

 <h3>Southeast Roof</h3>

-This was my first time bending conduit, and it kind of fun.
+This was my first time bending conduit, and it's kind of fun.
 This box is mounted the opposite direction from the southwest panels because of where the conduit enters.
 <img src="images/roof-se-conduit.jpg">
 On this box, the end of the angle bracket is easier to see.
 The cord grip is also visible.